Steven Wilson: 2003–2010: Cover Version

 Between 2003 and 2010, Wilson released a series of six two-track CD singles under his own name.
-Each single featured a cover version and an original song - or, in one case, a Wilson arrangement of a traditional song.
+Each single featured a cover version and an original song – or, in one case, a Wilson arrangement of a traditional song.
 It featured songs by Canadian singer Alanis Morissette, Swedish pop group ABBA, English rock band the Cure, Scottish songwriter Momus, American musician Prince, and Scottish singer-songwriter Donovan.

-Separate from the Cover Versions series, Wilson has also contributed a cover version of the Cardiacs song "Stoneage Dinosaurs".
+Separate from the Cover Versions series, Wilson has contributed a cover version of the Cardiacs song "Stoneage Dinosaurs".
 The song was featured on Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1, which is a fundraising compilation album released in December 2010 to benefit the hospitalised Cardiacs leader Tim Smith, whom Wilson has cited as a major inspiration spiritually, if not necessarily in style.

-The complete collection of the cover version songs was released as an album titled Cover Version in 2014.
+The complete collection of the cover-version songs was released as an album titled Cover Version in 2014.

 2008–2009: Debut solo album Insurgentes

-In November 2008, Wilson released his first official solo album, Insurgentes, recorded between January–August 2008.
-The album was first released as two limited edition versions, both with hardback book featuring the images of longtime collaborator Danish photographer Lasse Hoile.
+In November 2008, Wilson released his first official solo album, Insurgentes, recorded between January and August 2008.
+The album was first released as two limited-edition versions, both with hardback book featuring the images of longtime collaborator Danish photographer Lasse Hoile.
 A standard retail version was released on 9 March 2009.

 Lasse Hoile's full-length feature version of the film based on the recording of the album was premiered at the CPH:DOX international film festival in Copenhagen in November 2009.
 The film was also screened at film festivals in Canada, Germany, Mexico, Sweden and United States.
 The film is described as part documentary, part surreal road movie.
 Hoile also directed a video for the song "Harmony Korine" from the album.
 The video was a homage to European art house films, and has been nominated for "Best Cinematography Award" and "Best Music Video Award" at Camerimage.

 A remix mini album was released in June 2009, featuring remixes of material from Insurgentes by David A. Sitek, Dälek, Engineers, Pat Mastelotto and Fear Falls Burning.